cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 Using currying each level can augment the action with some extra arguments, and that frees the last level of the chain of the responsibility of holding all the information needed to perform the action.
-Each piece of data can live in the level it makes more sense, without leaking outside it.
+Each piece of data can live in the level where it makes more sense, without leaking outside it.

 #### **Extracting values out of the first argument**